hasindusithmin/tradetracker/README.md

 - The ability to download data for multiple cryptocurrencies at once
 - Advanced filtering and customization options for data downloads
 - Integration with popular cryptocurrency portfolio tracking tools

-### Support
-If you have any questions or issues while using this web application, please don't hesitate to contact us at [hasindusithmin64@gmail.com](mailto:hasindusithmin64@gmail.com).
-We are always here to help!